KrishnaKakarla88/Node-Sequelize-MSSQL-Books-CRUD/readme.md

 # Sequelize Library

-In this activity, you will use Sequelize query methods to create the required routes.
+This app uses Sequelize query methods & MS SQL to create the required routes.

-## Instructions
+## User stories

 * Create a `sequelize_library` DB.

-* Navigate to the [Unsolved](Unsolved/) folder and run `npm install` in your terminal.

-* Be sure to modify the [connection.js](Unsolved/app/config/connection.js) file to include your MySQL user/password information.

-* In the [api-routes.js](Unsolved/app/routes/api-routes.js) file, modify the following routes to use Sequelize query methods:

   * Get all books